Mattia Preti: Malta, 1661–1699

-Having been made a Knight of Grace in the Order of St John, he visited the order's headquarters in Malta in 1659 and spent most of the remainder of his life there.
-Preti transformed the interior of St. John's Co-Cathedral in Valletta with a huge series of paintings on the life and martyrdom of St. John the Baptist (1661–1666).
-In Malta one also can find many paintings of Preti in private collections and in parish churches.
+Preti's application for the rank of Knight of Grace was accepted by the reigning Pope, Alexander VII, and his admission was recorded by the Chancery of the Order of Malta on 15 September 1660.
+That same year, he was commissioned to decorate the vault of St. John's Co-Cathedral in Valletta.
+Preti transformed the interior the cathedral with a huge series of paintings on the life and martyrdom of St. John the Baptist (1661–1666).
+In Malta he realized several painting for private patrons and parish churches.
 His increased reputation led to an expanded circle of patrons, and he received commissions from all over Europe.